-As you climb out of Leh, drive past the Indus Valley and over the Khardungla pass (18,379 feet), you are rewarded with some of the most stunning landscapes of the trans Himalayan region, even more remote and stunning as you descend into the intriguing Nubra Valley.
+As you ascend out of Leh, drive past the Indus Valley and over the Khardungla pass (18,379 feet), you are rewarded with some of the most stunning landscapes of the trans Himalayan region, even more remote and stunning as you descend into the intriguing Nubra Valley.
 Visitors are enthralled and there is a photo-op at every turn, with panoramic mountain views, picture perfect villages, hidden lakes and monasteries often perched high on a rugged cliff.
 Characterised by the Shyok and Nubra rivers, the valley sits at about 10,000 feet and enjoys lots of sunshine in the summer months, inviting visitors from April to October.
-Wedged between Pakistan, Tibet, China and the Indian state of Himachal Pradesh, the valley connects India to the southern branch of the old Silk Road trade route from China, through the Karakoram Pass.
-Another route and a fairly remote access to Nubra is through Warila Pass, extremely picturesque and much quieter than the Khardungla route.
+Wedged between Pakistan, Tibet, China and the Indian state of Himachal Pradesh, the Nubra Valley connects India to the southern branch of the old Silk Road trade route from China, through the Karakoram Pass.
+Another route and fairly remote access to Nubra is through Warila Pass, extremely picturesque and much quieter than the Khardungla route.

-Nubra valley comprises several small villages of Diskit, Hunder, Panamik, Sumur and Charasa which are like green oases in the otherwise high altitude desert of Ladakh.
+Nubra valley comprises several small villages: Diskit, Hunder, Panamik, Sumur and Charasa which are like green oases in the otherwise high-altitude desert of Ladakh.
 In the tiny hamlet of Teggar lies Lchang Nang – a tranquil piece of heaven set amidst an orchard of elm, apricot, and apple trees.
-Translated as a ‘House of trees’, Lchang Nang is a boutique hotel with 17 Ladakhi-style cottages, constructed in Ladakh’s signature architectural style using local poplar trees, stones, and mud, which is best suited to the changing seasons and temperatures of this region.
+Translated as a ‘House of Trees’, Lchang Nang is a boutique hotel with 17 cottages, constructed in Ladakh’s signature architectural style using local poplar trees, stones, and mud, which is best suited to the changing seasons and temperatures of this region.
 Each cottage sits in a space of its own with features like sit-outs leading from the suites into the gardens with views of the surrounding mountains.
 Designed to accommodate couples as well as families, the rooms are categorised as Nomad King, Tranquil Twin and Family cottages.
 There are enough twin rooms hence perfect for friends and families travelling together.
-Large, sunny rooms have a signature style that is comfortable, uncluttered and a pleasing sense of colour.
+Large, sunny rooms have a signature style that is comfortable, uncluttered with a pleasing sense of colour.
 The Nomad King rooms are spacious with king sized beds and a sunbed while every room has enough space to accommodate a third bed for easy triple occupancy.

-Lchang Nang’s concept balances the past, present and future in a sustaining manner; a commitment to the past by honouring traditional Ladakhi cultural elements, and a vision of a better future through sustainable and eco-friendly practises that is a part of their everyday operations.
+Lchang Nang’s concept balances the past, present and future in a sustaining manner; a commitment to the past by honouring traditional Ladakhi cultural elements and a vision of a better future through sustainable and eco-friendly practises that form part of their everyday operations.
 Each cottage has its own solar water heater, offering hot water at any hour of the day.
 Guests enjoy the luxury of drinking pure glacial water, a healthy connection to Mother Earth that is impossible elsewhere in India, and further a reduction of reliance on single-use plastics.
 The kitchen sources ingredients from their own organic garden and from surrounding local villages and serves up buffet meals of both international and local cuisine.

-A variety of complimentary activities are on offer in the property and in the surrounding area which includes daily yoga classes, a nightly campfire, possibilities for stargazing, guided village walks and renting out mountain bikes.
+A variety of complimentary activities are on offer in the property and in the surrounding area which include daily yoga classes, a nightly campfire, possibilities for stargazing, guided village walks and renting out mountain bikes.
 Fascinating sights abound all around the Nubra Valley: the ancient Ensa Gompa, steeped in myth and history, Yarab Tso (lake), Charasa village walk, Panamik sulphur hot springs, Diskit monastery and its 150 feet high colourful statue of Maitreya and sand dunes at Hunder and Sumer, where you have the chance to view Bactrian camels, once used by traders for transporting goods from India to China and vice versa.

 With Nimmu House and Stok Palace, Lchang Nang makes a complete itinerary for guests to enjoy different facets of Ladakhi culture.